iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 async function run() {
-	// 256-bits of entropy lead to a 24 word mnemonic seed phrase const mnemonic = bip39.generateMnemonic(256);
+	// A 256-bits entropy leads to a 24 word mnemonic seed phrase const mnemonic = bip39.generateMnemonic(256);
 	console.log(consoleColor, 'Copy your mnemonic seed phrase and paste it into the .env file:');
 	console.log(mnemonic, '\n');
 }